 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

 Obinutuzumab injection comes as a solution (liquid) to be added to fluid and injected intravenously (into a vein) by a doctor or nurse in a medical office or hospital.
-It is usually injected twice a week for 1 week, then once a week for 2 weeks, then once a month for 5 months.
+Your doctor will select a schedule to give you obinutuzumab injection along with other medications that is best to treat your condition.

 Be sure to tell your doctor how you are feeling during your treatment with obinutuzumab injection.

 - tell your doctor and pharmacist if you are allergic to obinutuzumab, any other medications, or any of the ingredients in obinutuzumab injection.
 Ask your pharmacist for a list of the ingredients.